digital-asset/daml/ledger/ledger-api-test-tool/README.md

     All scenarios completed.
     $ echo $?
     0

+The tool is tailored to be used in CI pipelines: as customary, when the tests succeed, it will produce minimal output and return the success exit code.

 ### Connecting over TLS to a DAML Ledger, e.g. the Digital Asset Ledger